Skip to main content

 Reading your bill

 Your bill should include the name of your telephone service provider.
 If you receive services from more than one provider, each provider should list and subtotal its charges separately.
-Your phone bill must notify you of changes to your provider.
+Your phone company must notify you of changes to your provider.

 Your provider can charge you for a variety of services and offerings.
-The charges on your bill can typically be sorted into four categories: standard fees, providers’ fees, consumer opt-in charges, and taxes.
+The charges on your bill can typically be sorted into four categories: standard fees, providers’ fees, optional consumer charges, and taxes.
 Each category will be discussed in detail below.

 • Telecommunications Relay Service (TRS) – This fee helps cover the cost of providing cost-free transmission and translation phone services to consumers with hearing or speech disabilities.